 Habaguanex and Gaviota S.A. are currently managing the project of restoring the building.
 Renovations and reconstruction, which began in early 2014, go on 24 hours a day, seven days a week.

 With the expected increase in American tourists, Havana is facing an “accommodation crisis.”
 The Manzana Hotel will add to the number of available hotel rooms in the city, but only to high end guests.
 Also under construction in Old Havana, but closer to the Malecón are two other hotels.

-Parque Central is already the absolute center of La Habana Vieja, offering some wonderful hotels which already overlook the park.
+Parque Central is already the absolute center of La Habana Vieja, offering some wonderful hotels which overlook the town square.
 Hotel Inglaterra, Hotel Plaza and Iberostar’s Hotel Parque Central all look directly over the Park.
-In the vicinity about five minutes walk from Parque Central, is the Saratoga Hotel.
+In the vicinity, about five minutes walk from Parque Central, is the Saratoga Hotel.

 The Gran Hotel Manzana Kempinski La Habana.
 Welcome to Havana.